CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![Resource groups is highlighted in the Azure services list.](media/openproj.png "Azure services")

-1. Once Visual studio is open, you will see that the project is unsupported an visual studio will migrate the project automatically, click ok to proceed.
+1. Once Visual studio is open, you will see that the project is unsupported and visual studio will migrate the project automatically, click ok to proceed.

     ![Resource groups is highlighted in the Azure services list.](media/projectupdate.png "Azure services")